justUmen/PopUpLearn/README.md

 Tabulations and spaces at the beginning or end of the line can be use for presentation in the .pul file, they will be ignored.

-Line specific variables start with #!#
+Line specific variables start with #!# , and they shouldn't contains spaces.

 Avoid double \ ! (like in GameScript quizzes) need to transform into four \